MDU-PHL/arbow/README.md

   --include-const                When outputting the clean alignment, leave
                                  constant sites in the alignment. [default is to remove]

+  -l, --log FILENAME             Log file to store output.
+Use '-' to log to
+                                 stdout  [default: arbow_stats.log]

   --help                        Show this message and exit.
 ```